 Did you suffer nerve damage in an accident in West Palm Beach, FL?
 You may be entitled to damages for medical bills, lost wages, and pain and suffering.
-A West Palm Beach nerve damage lawyer at Hollander Law Firm, P.A. can help you maximize your compensation award.
+A West Palm Beach nerve damage lawyer at Hollander Law Firm Accident Injury Lawyers can help you maximize your compensation award.

 Our legal team has been helping injured clients hold negligent parties accountable for their mistakes since 1996.
 We’ve recovered tens of millions of dollars in compensation over the years.

 If you were hurt, you shouldn’t have to pay for someone else’s mistakes.
 Call (561)-556-7873 or contact our law offices in West Palm Beach, Florida, online to schedule a free consultation and learn more about your legal options today.

 How Hollander Law Firm Accident Injury Lawyers Can Help After You Suffer Nerve Damage in West Palm Beach

 It can take time to fully understand the consequences of nerve damage.
 Moreover, you might suffer those consequences long after you’ve recovered from the other serious injuries.
 Just when you think you’re out of the woods, you might find yourself suffering from a painful, debilitating “secondary” injury.

 These secondary injuries have the potential to impact every aspect of your life.
 You deserve to hold the responsible party accountable for all of your injuries–including nerve damage from another injury.

 A West Palm Beach medical malpractice lawyer at Hollander Law Firm Accident Injury Lawyers can help.
 Our legal team will handle every aspect of your case.

 When you hire us, you can expect us to:

 - Conduct a detailed investigation into your accident